PerfectoMobileSA/Samples/Selenium/Ruby/README.md

 # Perfecto Sample for Ruby

-This sample shows how to integrate with Perfecto using ruby language.
+This sample shows how to integrate Selenium with Perfecto using ruby language.

 </br>